Puerto Varas The Lakes District, Chile Travel Guide

 A polite way to ask for help: "Could you help me?"

-Even a few words will be appreciated by locals.
+A handful of words shall be appreciated by locals.

-This captivating destination serves as an excellent starting point for further adventures in Chile and neighboring Argentina.
+This captivating destination is a fantastic starting point for further adventures in Chile and neighboring Argentina.
 Consider photography courses on Skillshare to capture your next journey.